MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

   );
 ```

-Will write a `fire` particle to your current location (erasing yourself in the process).
+will write a `Fire` particle to your current location (erasing yourself in the process).

 Designing and tuning these update functions was a lot of fun, and I was able to test out a lot of ideas and play with different interactions.
 I didn't make use of syntax macros or anything as fancy as that, but the experience was a lot like that of building a system by first building a "Domain Specific Language" which encodes the shared behaviors and invariants of the system, and then scripting its inhabitants in that simplified DSL.